Sébastien Ogier: JWRC Champion

 In the 2008 season, Ogier moved to compete a full Junior World Rally Championship program, driving a Super 1600-class Citroën C2 for the Equipe de France FFSA team.

 Ogier debuted in the World Rally Championship at the 2008 Rally Mexico, winning first in the JWRC class, and becoming the first JWRC driver to take a WRC point thanks to his eighth place overall finish.
 He won again in Jordan: after a four-minute loss due to mechanical failure, he stormed back, eventually taking the victory when the leader went off the road.

-After this second successive win, he retired from Rally Sardinia with a broken steering rod.
+After this second successive win, Ogier retired from Rally Sardinia with a broken steering rod.
 However, he restarted thanks to the SupeRally rule and finished fifth.
 Ogier went on to take further junior category victory in Germany.
 He then dominated his class at Rally Catalunya scoring most of the best times, but went off the road during the last leg.

 After a cautious start at his home event, the Tour de Corse, Ogier clinched the Junior world champion title by placing second.